dipankardas011/dipankardas-portfolio/content/diary/May24.md

 description = "Let's talk about my May 2024"
 +++

+# Date 2024-05-28 2024-06-31
+* ksctl core release v1.2 and cli on the way
+* networking and harddrive knowledge

 # Date 2024-05-23 2024-05-27
 * learning about watt time for green software foundation for collecting co2 emits per region
 * ksctl nice improvements in context based and new manager architecture